Students travelling to their home countries during current coronavirus (COVID-19) restrictions

 If students fail airport health checks, they will likely be prevented from embarking on their onward journey and be required to return home or potentially enter a quarantine facility.
-If this occurs, students must call their International Student Coordinator (ISC) immediately.
+If this occurs, they must call their International Student Coordinator immediately.

 For more information on individual airport health requirements, see: